ipfs/kubo/docs/config.md

   }
 }
 ```

-Current resource usage and a list of services, protocols, and peers can be
-obtained via `ipfs swarm stats --help`

 It is also possible to adjust some runtime limits via `ipfs swarm limit --help`.
 Changes made via `ipfs swarm limit` are persisted in `Swarm.ResourceMgr.Limits`.